RealSiteWorth

 How catchers actually work

-Expired-domain monitoring is a small, mature industry.
-SpamZilla, ExpiredDomains.net, NameJet, GoDaddy Auctions, DropCatch — all of them watch for domains entering the expired pool, and a subset of their users specifically filter for domains that currently have 301 redirects pointing into other properties.
+Expired-name monitoring is a small, mature industry.
+SpamZilla, ExpiredDomains.net, NameJet, GoDaddy Auctions, DropCatch — all watch the expired pool, and a subset of their users filter specifically for names that currently have 301 redirects pointing into other properties.
 The aged-domain value guide covers what makes those captures attractive.

-The reason that filter exists: a domain with an active redirect into a high-authority site is a more valuable buy than a comparable domain without one.
-The buyer can keep the redirect (and inherit whatever equity was flowing), kill it and host new content, or repoint it at a different target.
+The reason that filter exists: a name with an active redirect into a high-authority site is a more valuable buy than a comparable one without.
+The buyer can keep the redirect and inherit whatever equity was flowing, kill it and host new content, or repoint it at a different target.

 Registrar renewal calendar and locked domain folder showing why redirect sources must stay registered.

-From the original owner's perspective, all three of those outcomes are bad.
-The first dilutes whatever effect you were getting because now a stranger controls the on-ramp.
+From the original owner's perspective, all three outcomes are bad.
+The first dilutes whatever effect you had because a stranger now controls the on-ramp.
 The second cuts the equity off.
-The third actively redirects link equity that used to flow to you into a different site — possibly a competitor.
-The parked-domain stack explainer covers how to set up routing once you have decided to keep an inherited domain alive.
+The third reroutes link equity that used to flow to you into a different site — possibly a competitor.
+The parked-domain stack explainer covers routing once you decide to keep an inherited name alive.

 The math, plainly